JueRei/kmUtilExpamples/README.md

-## Simple examples of a apps using kmutil and kmapi
+## Simple examples of apps using kmutil and kmapi